Fetus discovered at north Harris County construction site

-Harris County Sheriff Ed Gonzalez says the fetus was found Monday at the 16300 block of the North Freeway.
+Sheriff Ed Gonzalez said the fetus was found Monday in the 16300 block of the North Freeway.

-It is not known how long the fetus has been there or how it got to the location.

 @HCSOTexas units responded to a call at a construction site located at 16325 North Freeway.
 A human fetus has been found at the location.
 Investigators are en route. #HouNews pic.twitter.com/390cC4eZVU— Ed Gonzalez (@SheriffEd_HCSO) February 3, 2020